 ALA (University of Alaska Herbarium Database)

-Vascular and nonvascular plant records for southern Alaska were downloaded from ARCTOS (~109,000 records in 2013).
+Vascular and nonvascular plant records for southern Alaska were downloaded from CPNWH; a total of 200,307 records.
 Information on the Herbarium can be found here.

 PNW (Consortium of Pacific Northwest Herbaria Database)

-Vascular and nonvascular plant records were obtained from the Consortium of Pacific Northwest Herbaria database (~355,500 vascular plant records, ~11180 bryophyte records, ~12,780 lichen records).
-Note that BC-specific records from UBC and the RBCM (V) have been treated separately (i.e., the CPNWH records plotted in E-Flora BC do not include records from UBC or V).
-The Consortium records include records from Oregon State University Herbarium, University of Idaho Stillinger Herbarium, University of Washington Herbarium (Accessed through PNW Herbaria Portal, www.pnwherbaria.org, 2014-03).
+Vascular and nonvascular plant records were obtained from the Consortium of Pacific Northwest Herbaria database (~3 million records across all species groups).
+Note that BC-specific records from UBC, ALA and the RBCM (V) have been treated separately (i.e., the CPNWH records plotted in E-Flora BC do not include records from UBC, ALA or V).
+The Consortium records include records from Oregon State University Herbarium, University of Idaho Stillinger Herbarium, University of Washington Herbarium and many additional sources.
+(Accessed through PNW Herbaria Portal, www.pnwherbaria.org,).
 Questions and corrections for data from the Consortium should be directed to the individual institutions/data providers listed here.